Duration: 7 days 6 nights

 Distance: Approximately 4 kilometers

-Following breakfast, you will leave Karanga Camp (3959m).
+After breakfast, you will begin your ascent.
 The trail intersects with the Mweka Route, which is the trail used to descend on the final two days.
 As you continue hiking for an hour, you will reach Barafu Hut.
 This is the last water stop for the porters because there is no accessible water at Barafu Camp (4550m).
 The word “barafu” in Swahili means “ice” and this camp is located on a rocky, exposed ridge.
 Tents will be exposed to wind and rocks so it is important for hikers to familiarize themselves with the campsite before dark.
 An early dinner will be served so hikers can rest before attempting the summit the same night.
 Your guide will brief you in detail on how to prepare for summit night.
 Get to sleep by 19:00!

 Hiking time: 8 hours to reach Uhuru Peak, 7-8 hours to descend to Mweka

-Distance: Approximately 7 kilometer ascent and 23 kilometer descent
+Distance: Approximately 7 kilometers ascent and 23 kilometers descent

 Habitat: Stone scree and ice-capped summit